What is a Commercial Electrician?

 Electrical Improver

-This is the title given to someone who has completed separate techinical certificates such as the EAL Level 2 and 3 Diploma in Electrical Installation but has yet to complete a vocational qualification.
+This is the title given to someone who has completed separate technical certificates such as the EAL Level 2 and 3 Diploma in Electrical Installation but has yet to complete a vocational qualification.

 Typical qualifications held: